What are THE most important factors to consider, for your new outdoor signage?

 Standard rectangular shape, circular, oval, rounded corners or custom shape?

-Where should the sign be located & installed to fulfill its highest purpose?
+Where should the sign be located & installed for optimal visibility?

 Specialty sign hardware, mounting templates & installation instructions?